 How We Helped

-Mr R called our Divorce Solicitors to get legal advice and help.
-He spoke to Divorce Solicitor Zuzanna Szymczak about the situation he was experiencing with his wife.
+Mr R called our Family and Child Law Solicitors to get legal advice and help.
+He told us about the situation he was experiencing with his wife.

 He wanted to continue to share the care of his sons after the divorce, but his wife wanted to stay in the family home and become the sole carer for the children.

-Zuzanna advised Mr R that the Divorce proceedings are actually separate from the issues around who care for the children.
+We advised Mr R that the divorce proceedings are actually separate from the issues around who care for the children.
 She assured Mr R that he did not have to move out of the family home to start the divorce process.
 This would allow him to continue to spend time with his sons as he had always done.

-Following this advice from Zuzanna, Mr R decided to file a divorce petition at Court immediately.
+Following this advice, Mr R decided to file a divorce petition at Court immediately.

-Mr R and Zuzanna discussed in detail his rights as a father.
+Mr R and his Solicitor discussed in detail his rights as a father.
 He already had Parental Responsibility for his children and she advised him about how he could resolve child arrangements issues outside of the Courts system.
-Zuzanna also discussed the fact that if an agreement over the children was not reached, they could go to Court and ask a Judge to decide.
+We also discussed the fact that if an agreement over the children was not reached, they could go to Court and ask a Judge to decide.

-Having this information from a specialist Family Law and Divorce Solicitor, gave Mr R confidence to negotiate with his wife.
+Having this information from a specialist Family and Child Law Solicitor, gave Mr R confidence to negotiate with his wife.
 He knew exactly what to expect and what the Court would look into when making the decision about where the children should live.